drbean/edit/tsailin/2019APBR_english_proofing.md

 they make aggressive adjustments to managerial authority to support their business activities.

 Table.
-5 ANOVA Table for variation in the engagement of innovation practices for OEM, ODM, and OBM firms.
+5 ANOVA table for variation in the engagement of innovation practices for OEM, ODM, and OBM firms.

 <table>